goabstract/Marketing-for-Engineers/README.md

 Influencer marketing is a type of marketing that focuses on working with opinioon leaders to drive a brand's message\product\service to the larger market.

 ## :cat: Marketing for Product Hunt Launch
+Product Hunt is a place to discover, share, and geek out about new products in tech.
+Submiting your product there is a good way to appear in front of journalists, tech people and fellow makers.
+After submission, the product will participate in the daily race.
+The race starts PST 00:00 and finishes PST 23:59.
+You have to get as many upvotes and comments as you can by the end of the day! :trophy: The most successful products appear on the Homepage and can get many honest feedback, downloads, users and PR buzz.

 [Basic rules on Posting](https://help.producthunt.com/posting): how to post or comment, how to ask for support, how to get to the homepage.

 Useful tools:
+* [Notify](https://notify.ly/) notifies you in Slack when your startup is mentioned online.
+That helps you to answer\react quickly if somebody talks about your product (feedback, question).
 * [MakerTools](http://makertools.xyz/) allows you to create a Twitter list of all the wonderful folks who upvoted your product.
 It's a good practise to thank those people for supporting you via Twitter 😍

 ## :bowtie: Building Partnerships